AidanHockey5/Throwback_Operator/README.md

 * In VS Code (or whatever your IDE of choice is), navigate to the `platformio.ini` and ensure the upload protocol is set to `serial`
 * Hit the upload button (Arrow icon in the bottom bar of VS code)
 * Once your code is uploaded, replace the left jumper to its original "Down" position

+# Troubleshooting

+Occasionally, when the player is first plugged in, it will hang or get caught in a boot-loop.
+Plugging in a USB cable gives breif moments of unstable power when the contacts inside of the connector are jostling against eachother which may place the SD card in an unknown state.
+Simply disconnect and reconnect the USB cable if you are caught in a bootloop.

+This player is for OPL-family VGMs only.
+That means you can play any VGM file that contains data for the YM3526 (OPL), YM3812 (OPL2) or the YMF262 (OPL3).

+Ensure that your VGM files are uncompressed.
+VGZ files will not work.
+Simply use 7zip on VGM files to extract the VGM files within.

+Make sure your SD card is formatted to FAT32 and only contains VGM files.
+Folders are not supported.